 Bruce: Talked before about a size premium and that the mid-market firms didn't have a large size premium, what, in the case of New Zealand, where does company size start to increase the value of the company.

 I mean take Gallagher in New Zealand.
-I don't know what their turnover would be but it would be certainly in the large company category, but they probably still run themselves as a small to medium-sized company.
+I don't know what their turnover would be but it would be certainly in the large company category, and they probably still run themselves as a small to medium-sized company.

 Bruce: The growth of private equity seems to mirror the decline of the number of listings on the stock market as well.
 We're seeing this all around the world, especially in the US, but the ability for fast-growing companies to stay in the private sector for much longer than they used to and there's a lot of angst there seems to be with the NZX participants about the lack of IPOs and what they are doing wrong.
 I'll look at that review that they're doing with a great deal of interest, but I wonder if they're doing anything wrong at all.
 It's just the market the markets change.

 Ian: New Zealanders like to have control of their Investments.
 It's interesting.
 You know, we've had some terrible stories in New Zealand in the finance sector large amounts of money have been lost both through publicly listed shares and non-bank finance companies.